jilanbshk/Oracle_To_S3_Data_Uploader/README.md

  - No need to create CSV extracts before upload to S3.
  - Data stream is compressed while upload to S3.
  - No need for Amazon AWS CLI.
- - Works from your OS Windows desktop (command line).
- - It's executable (Oracle_To_S3_Uploader.exe)  - no need for Python install.
- - It's 64 bit - it will work on any vanilla DOS for 64-bit Windows.
  - AWS Access Keys are not passed as arguments.
  - Written using Python/boto/PyInstaller.